The Facts about Teenage Drinking and Driving

 - Lack of awareness of surroundings

-- Young drivers are less likely than adults are to drive after drinking alcohol, but their crash risks are substantially higher when they do.
+Young drivers are less likely than adults are to drive after drinking alcohol, but when they do, their crash risks are substantially higher.
 This risk is especially true at low and moderate blood alcohol concentrations and is thought to result from teens’ relative inexperience as new drivers.

 Contact us today to learn more information about impaired driving and our mission to prevent it.
-If you’re interested in applying to SADD, give us a call at 1-877-SADD-INC or contact us.
+To join the movement, contact us today.